itsMeBender/kgui-single-digit/README.md

 # Introduction

-Manipulate a single or multiple digits, with mouse or keyboard.
+Manipulate a single or multiple digits, with mouse (touch).
-But mainly mouse, because keyboard usage, will overlay the keyboard on the app, hiding too much info.
+Why?
+Because keyboard usage creates an overlay for the keyboard on the app, hiding too much info.
 This will be handy for small corrections of a number, like an INR value or dosing pills.

 ## Localization of decimal mark